 Information on ABS and the NP will be communicated through the national CHM.
 A special section will be developed in collaboration with the ABS national focal point of Belgium.
-For 2016, some partner countries, such as Ivory Coast have expressed their desire to organise a regional meeting on ABS-CH.
+For 2017, some partner countries have expressed their desire to organise a regional meeting on ABS-CH.
 We will explore the possibility to support such initiatives.